pkriengsiri/readme-generator/README.md

 From GitHub, fork the repo all upload all contents to the deployed webserver (or deploy using GitHub Pages).
 The server must have Node.js installed.
 Once forked, run ```npm i``` from the root directory to install required dependencies.

 ## Usage
 From the application's root directory, run ```node index.js```.
 Follow the user prompts to provide content for the readme file.
+Upon completion, the application will generate a new file, ```SAMPLE_README.md```, in the root directory.

 ![application screenshot](./assets/images/app_screenshot.PNG)